WangoSolns/devops-code-challenge/README.md

 ## Scenario

-You've been handed a project that is halfway built, your goal is to complete it.
-The purpose of the project is to get Wordpress running in Minikube.
+You've been handed half of a kubernetes blog deployment and your goal is to complete it.
+The purpose of the project is to get Wordpress running in Minikube and using a MySQL database.
+Wordpress is not our main platform, but we wanted an example where errors would be easy to find on Google, and the resources in `kubernetes/` are based on resources from the kubernetes documentation.

 This is not meant to be incredibly challenging and should not take more than an hour or two of your time, but requires a general understanding of git and kubernetes in order to deploy and debug the example.
+Please let HR know if you have any questions.

-All of our tests and requirements are provided and can be run using the `make test` target.
+All of our requirements are documented and tests can be run using the `make test` target.
 We do not have any hidden tests.
 Please do not remove any tests.
-If you fix any bugs with the tests, please describe your changes.
+If you find and fix any bugs within the tests, please describe your changes.
 Testing will be performed in a clean minikube cluster meeting the version requirements above.
 Tests can also be run individually, please see `make help` for more.

 Please provide HR with a link to a public Git repository containing your solution, hosted somewhere such as Github.com or Gitlab.com.
-Please do not submit any ZIP archives of your code.
+Please do not submit any ZIP archives or Google Drive folders of your code.

 ### Contents